m3ccanico/lxd2influx/README.md

 ## Todo

-* Remove dependency on pylxd, just read the folders under `cgroup/lxc` instead.
-* Put settings into config file
+* Put settings into configuration file
+* Also track disk usage
+* Move hardcoded path to socket into configuration file